-Leftover corned beef is never a problem when this easy Air Fryer Corned Beef Hash Breakfast is in your repertoire.
-Chop corned beef, potatoes and onion and air fry for 10 minutes.
+Leftover corned beef is never a problem when this easy Air Fryer Corned Beef Hash and Eggs breakfast is in your repertoire.
+Chop corned beef, potatoes, and onion then air fry for 10 minutes.
 Add eggs for 3 minutes and breakfast is served.
 Easy to make and super simple to clean up.
 You'll swear corned beef tastes better the second time around.

 Air Fryer Corned Beef Hash Breakfast

-Spray a cake pan, one that is at least 1″ smaller in diameter than your air fryer, with some nonstick spray.
-You want the space around the outside so it allows the air to flow up and around it to cook the hash.
+Spray a cake pan, one that is at least 1" smaller in diameter than your air fryer, and spray with oil.
+You want some space around the outside of the pan so it allows the air to flow up and around it to cook the hash.
 In my case, I made a circular pan with some aluminum foil as I didn't have a cake pan to fit my smaller fryer.

 - Place 1-2 tablespoons of bacon grease in the pan along with all the cut up ingredients.
 Spread them out evenly.

-- Place tray back in air fryer and cook at 370 degrees for about 3-4 minutes depending on how well you like your egg yolks cooked.
-You are looking for an over easy doneness.
+- Place the basket back in the air fryer and cook at 370 degrees for about 3-4 minutes depending on how well you like your egg yolks cooked.
+You are looking for over-easy doneness.
 Note that the eggs will get covered with a light white film but the yolk underneath will still be loose.

 Other Recipes for St. Patrick's Day